1 Auditory localization of the barn owl

 The genius of the computer pioneers in relation to the developing computer was to quantize Jeffress's interference circuit.
 A time function became a sequence of values, the delay became a discrete sequence of machine states.
 Floating time disappeared unnoticed from consideration.
 The state machine becomes the time-determining abstraction, not least thanks to the automaton theoretical foundations of Mealy [10], Moore or Medwedjev, the abstraction that gives birth to the computer.

 Strangely enough, in 1991 it was precisely the advanced microelectronics with hundreds of thousands of transistors that initiated a reconsideration.
-For a prestige object of a telecommunications manufacturer (16x16 ATM switching network with 154 MHz clock and 860,000 transistors), the team realized, that simultaneity can only be maintained in parts.
+For a prestige object of a telecommunications manufacturer (16x16 ATM switching network with 154 MHz clock and 860,000 transistors), the author realized, that simultaneity can only be maintained in parts.
+The clock became faster than the propagation times of the signals on the chip.

 "Simultaneity" only applies in some areas of fast and large circuits.
 There must be a decoupling between them (asynchronous couplings via latches, FIFOs, etc.).
 (It is still unclear whether nature took a comparable path of division between synchronous nuclei and interferential circuitry with known neuronal columns.)